googleapis/google-api-python-client/README.md

-# Library maintenance
-This client library is supported but in maintenance mode only.
-We are fixing necessary bugs and adding essential features to ensure this library continues to meet your needs for accessing Google APIs.
-Non-critical issues will be closed.
-Any issue may be reopened if it is causing ongoing problems.

-# About
+# Google API Client

 This is the Python client library for Google's discovery based APIs.
 To get started, please see the [full documentation for this library](http://google.github.io/google-api-python-client).
 Additionally, [dynamically generated documentation](http://api-python-client-doc.appspot.com/) is available for all of the APIs supported by this library.

+These client libraries are officially supported by Google.
+However, the libraries are considered complete and are in maintenance mode.
+This means that we will address critical bugs and security issues but will not add any new features.

-## Google Cloud Platform APIs
+## Google Cloud Platform

-If you're working with **Google Cloud Platform** APIs such as Datastore or Pub/Sub, consider using the [Cloud Client Libraries for Python](https://github.com/GoogleCloudPlatform/google-cloud-python) instead.
-These are the new and idiomatic Python libraries targeted specifically at Google Cloud Platform Services.
+For Google Cloud Platform APIs such as Datastore, Cloud Storage or Pub/Sub, we recommend using [Cloud Client Libraries for Python](https://github.com/GoogleCloudPlatform/google-cloud-python) which is under active development.

 # Installation
 To install, simply use `pip` or `easy_install`: